mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 Games are stateful - server has to keep track of what's happening in the game.
 This also means that it is somewhat harder to scale them.

 In example above, one server will handle all games for all connected players.
-But what if we have to start two servers?
-As they don't know about each one state, players connected to first server won't be able to play with players on the second server.
+But what if we want to have two servers and distribute players between them?
+As they don't know about each one state, players connected to the first server won't be able to play with players on the second server.

 Depending on game rule complexity, it is possible to use fully connected topology - every server is connected to every other server: